calebwoods/calebwoods.github.io/_posts/2015-02-28-combing-mkdir-touch.md

 1 directory, 1 file
 ```

-Something new for me was using a sub command `which touch` to find the OS's default `touch` command and call it.
-There may be better ways do this in Bash, but this seems to get the job done.
+Something new for me was using `command` utility to call the OS's default `touch` command when we are overriding it.

 I'm looking forward to saving some key strokes with this function.
 Have some custom Bash functions you use all the time?
 Tweet at me [@calebwoods](http://twitter.com/calebwoods), would love to hear your time saving tips.